sbnb-io/sunny-osprey/README.md

 ![](media/nvidia-utilization-24h.jpg)

 GPU usage ranges from 25% to 60%, following the natural day-night rhythm-lower at night when there's less activity, and peaking during the day as more events occur on camera.
 Most of the GPU load comes from YOLO-NAS prefiltering and the MPEG hardware decoder.
-In contrast, Gemma 3n contributes episodically, only when events are triggered.
+In contrast, Gemma 3n contributes episodically (spikes), only when events are triggered.

 ### GPU Memory